Connect with us

 Volvo Construction Equipment (CE) has developed a ground-breaking system that seeks to radically cut energy losses while improving fuel efficiency for its range of excavators.

-To cut energy losses in hydraulics, all of the excavator work functions are connected to an energy storage through a common pressure rail made up of two or more pressure lines.
+To cut energy losses in hydraulics, all of the excavator work functions are connected to energy storage through a common pressure rail made up of two or more pressure lines.

-The hydraulic energy storage, which is made up of hydraulic accumulators, aids energy-efficiency recovery of kinetic energy and peak power supply.
+The hydraulic energy storage, which is made up of hydraulic accumulators, aids in energy-efficiency recovery of kinetic energy and peak power supply.

 For the excavator’s cylinder-driven functions, ‘smart actuators’ are used to realise energy-efficient conversion from hydraulic power to variable force and speed.